 - Food processor

-1 Preheat the oven to 350°F. Grease and line an 8x8-inch baking pan with parchment, leaving an overhang of parchment on two sides.
+1 Preheat oven: Heat oven to 350°F. Grease and line an 8x8 baking dish with parchment paper, leaving an overhang of parchment on two sides.
 This will help you lift the bars out of the pan after they’ve been baked.

-6 Chill the bars: Then remove from the oven and cool to room temperature on a rack, about 30 minutes.
-Transfer to the fridge and chill for at least 3 hours before serving.
+7 Chill the bars: Remove from the oven and cool to room temperature on a rack, about 30 minutes.
+Transfer to the fridge and chill for at least 3 hours or overnight before serving.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 Thank you!